alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 worker maintains in performing their duties.

 In evaluating the relationship, both the payer's oversight of the worker's day-to-day activities and their overall influence are assessed.
-However, it is the payer’s right to exercise control—rather than whether that control is actively used—that holds the most weight in determining the nature of the working relationship.
+However, it is the payer's right to exercise control—rather than whether that control is actively used—that holds the most weight in determining the nature of the working relationship.

 Worker is an *Employee* when: